Zeng Laishun: Return to China

 In December 1874, after welcoming the third group of students for the mission, Zeng was abruptly recalled to China on official business, most likely relating to negotiations on ending the coolie trade with Spain and Peru.
-On 30 December, he departed from New York City to the United Kingdom aboard the SS Java.
+On 30 December, he departed from New York City for the United Kingdom aboard the SS Java.
 He was tasked with inspecting several European schools on his return trip to find suitable institutions for graduates of the Fuzhou Navy Yard School.
 After his return to China in 1875, a group of twelve students was dispatched to schools in England, France, and Germany.

 The Springfield Daily Republican reported that Zeng had been dismissed from the mission due to court intrigue, but had managed to regain political standing after meeting with Li Hongzhang.
 It is unknown if Zeng had actually been dismissed due to some charge against him, or was simply reassigned elsewhere.
 His wife and children sold their house in Springfield and set off back to China in September 1875, while Spencer and Elijah stayed behind to continue their studies at Yale University.
 Kuang Qizhao officially succeeded Zeng as interpreter for the mission in November 1875.